On the Internet, nobody knows you're a dog

-"On the Internet, nobody knows you're a dog" is an adage and Internet meme about Internet anonymity which began as a caption to a cartoon drawn by Peter Steiner, published in the July 5, 1993, issue of the American magazine The New Yorker.
-The words are those of a large dog sitting on a chair at a desk, with a paw on the keyboard of the computer, speaking to a smaller dog sitting on the floor nearby.
-Steiner had earned between $200,000 and $250,000 by 2013 from its reprinting, by which time it had become the cartoon most reproduced from The New Yorker.
-In 2023, the original was sold at auction for $175,000, setting a record for the highest price ever paid for a comic.
+By 2013, Steiner had earned between $200,000 and $250,000 from the cartoon's reprinting, and it had become The New Yorkers most reproduced cartoon.
+In 2023, the original was sold at auction for $175,000, a record for the highest price ever paid for a cartoon.

 History

-Peter Steiner, a cartoonist and contributor to The New Yorker since 1979, has said that although he did have an online account in 1993, he had felt no particular interest in the Internet then.
-He drew the cartoon only in the manner of a "make-up-a-caption" item, to which he recalled attaching no "profound" meaning, seeing that it had received little attention initially.
-He later stated that he felt as if he had created the "smiley face" when his cartoon took on a life of its own, and he "can't quite fathom that it's that widely known and recognized".
+Peter Steiner, a cartoonist and contributor to The New Yorker since 1979, has said that although he did have an online account in 1993, he felt no particular interest in the Internet then.
+He drew the cartoon only in the manner of a "make-up-a-caption" item, to which he recalled attaching no "profound" meaning, seeing that it initially received little attention.
+After the cartoon took on a life of its own, he said he felt as if he had created the "smiley face" and could not "quite fathom that it's that widely known and recognized".

 On October 6, 2023, the original artwork was sold at a Heritage Auctions sale of illustration art for $175,000.

 Context

-Once the exclusive domain of government engineers and academics, the Internet was by then becoming a subject of discussion in such general interest magazines as The New Yorker.
-Lotus Software founder and early Internet activist Mitch Kapor commented in a Time magazine article in 1993 that "the true sign that popular interest has reached critical mass came this summer when The New Yorker printed a cartoon showing two computer-savvy canines".
+Once the exclusive domain of government engineers and academics, the Internet was in 1993 becoming a subject of discussion in such general interest magazines as The New Yorker.
+In a 1993 Time magazine article, Lotus Development founder and early Internet activist Mitch Kapor said, "the true sign that popular interest has reached critical mass came this summer when The New Yorker printed a cartoon showing two computer-savvy canines".

-According to Bob Mankoff, then The New Yorkers cartoon editor, "The cartoon resonated with our wariness about the facile façade that could be thrown up by anyone with a rudimentary knowledge of html."
+According to Bob Mankoff, then The New Yorkers cartoon editor, "The cartoon resonated with our wariness about the facile façade that could be thrown up by anyone with a rudimentary knowledge of HTML."